Pylons/pyramid_mailer/docs/index.rst

    non-production install.

-**pyramid_mailer** uses the `repoze_sendmail`_ package for general email sending, queuing and transaction management, and the `Lamson`_ library for low-level multipart message encoding and wrapping.
-You do not have to install or run a Lamson mail service.
+**pyramid_mailer** uses the `repoze_sendmail`_ package for general email sending, queuing and transaction management, and it borrows code from Zed Shaw's `Lamson`_ library for low-level multipart message encoding and wrapping.

 Installation
 ------------